TrackPolitics logoTrackPolitics

 AI-generated

-Katrina Murray is the Labour (Co-op) MP for Cumbernauld and Kirkintilloch, first elected in July 2024.
-She sits on several Commons committees, including the Procedure Committee and the Northern Ireland Affairs Committee, and contributes to health and industry legislation through roles on committees such as the Rare Cancers Bill and the Space Industry (Indemnities) Bill.
+Katrina Murray is the Labour and Co-operative MP for Cumbernauld and Kirkintilloch, elected in 2024.
+She serves on the Northern Ireland Affairs Committee and sits on several bill-related committees, including Representation of the People Bill, the Procedure Committee, and committees for the Rare Cancers Bill, the Controlled Drugs (Procedure for Specification) Bill, and the Space Industry (Indemnities) Bill.

 Voting Patterns